-Associate Professor Jeremy Johnson received his B.A. from the University of Pennsylvania and his M.A. and Ph.D. from Brown University.
+Jeremy Johnson received his B.A. from the University of Pennsylvania and his M.A. and Ph.D. from Brown University.
 He holds additional graduate degrees in public administration and history from Villanova University.
-Since arriving at Carroll College in 2011 he has taught courses in American Politics at Carroll College including American National Government; Public Policy; Social Welfare Policy; the Presidency and Congress; Elections, Political Parties, and Public Opinion; American Political Development; City Politics; Montana State Politics; Political Research Methods; American Political Thought; Topics in American Politics; Freshman Alpha Seminar; Senior Seminar; and supervises the political internship program.
+Since arriving at Carroll College in 2011 he has taught courses in American Politics including: American National Government; Public Policy; Social Welfare Policy; Health Policy; the Presidency and Congress, Elections, Political Parties, and Public Opinion; American Political Development; City Politics; Montana State Politics; Political Research Methods; American Political Thought; Topics in American Politics; Freshman Alpha Seminar; Senior Seminar; and supervises the political internship program.

 Erik Pratt received his Ph.D. in political science with emphasis in international relations from the University of California, Riverside, and his M.A. from California State University, Fullerton.
 Before coming to Carroll in the fall of 1990, he taught at College of the Desert and Cal-State Fullerton.
 He has published a book entitled Selling Strategic Defense and several articles concerning international issues.
 He was the principle author and co-director of an Undergraduate International Studies & Foreign Language Education (Title VI) grant, which facilitated Carroll’s development of a minor in Latin American Studies.
 Dr. Pratt has been a National Endowment for the Humanities scholar in Ethics and International Affairs, a Fulbright scholar to China, as well as a Research Fellow at the Federation of American Scientists in Washington, D.C., at Globalsecurity.org in Alexandria, VA, and at the Institute on Global Conflict and Cooperation in La Jolla, California.
 He was awarded the Carroll College Distinguished Scholar Award in 2007 and Outstanding Teaching Award in 2012.
 When not coaching his expert negotiating team, he can be found fly fishing on a nearby river, waiting for the perfect catch.